FindNUS/FindNUS.github.io/content/scope/_index.md

 - Loster User Dashboard UI
 - Integrate with backend to get preview of recent items
 - Filter preview by category
-- CircleCI integration for CICD
+- Github Actions integration for CI/CD

 ## Backend
 - Dockerize a 'Item' microservice to handle CRUD requests